networkinss/joaswizard/README.md

 ## Build

-It is a normal Maven project.
+It is a normal Java Maven project.
 You will need Java SDK 11 and Maven to build it.
 `mvn clean install`

 ## Maven Integration